History of Sacramento, California: 1946 to present

 Sacramento's preeminent university, California State University, Sacramento (alias Sac State), was founded in 1947.

 In 1966, Sacramento was the endpoint of a civil rights march of the United Farm Workers (UFW) led by Cesar Chavez.
 In the 1990s Joe Serna, Sacramento's first Hispanic mayor, named a park in Downtown Sacramento after Chávez.

 The Sacramento Kings NBA basketball franchise moved to Sacramento in 1985, and are currently Sacramento's only major professional sports team, though the city is home 2 professional minor league franchises, Sacramento Republic FC and the Sacramento River Cats.
 A new arena for the Kings, Golden 1 Center, was built in time for the opening of the 2016-2017 NBA season, and it appears to be fostering in a new era of growth in Sacramento.
 Sacramento Republic FC is expected to secure a MLS expansion bid, and build a privately owned stadium in the railyards area.

 Despite recent economic woes, Sacramento is still growing very rapidly, and new homes continue to be built in the city as well as in rapidly expanding suburbs such as Natomas, Elk Grove, Folsom, Roseville, Citrus Heights, Rocklin, Lincoln, and Rancho Cordova.
 One plan for the city's future suggests building a massive park in Downtown Sacramento called Gold Rush Park which would rival in size the largest municipal parks in the nation.

 On April 3, 2022, a mass shooting occurred in downtown Sacramento.
 Six people were killed, and twelve others were injured.
-The gunman remains at large.
+The alleged gunmen remain in custody awaiting trial.